saadahmedcs/saadahmedcs/README.md

 ## About Me

-- 📖 I am an undergraduate CS student at FAST NUCES, where I have worked as a Lab Teaching Assistant for the Data Structures course.
+- 📖 I am a CS undergraduate at FAST NUCES, where I have worked as a Lab Teaching Assistant for the Data Structures course.
 - 🎓 I completed my A Levels in Mathematics, Chemistry, and Physics from Beaconhouse Margalla Campus in 2022.
 - 💻 I am proficient in C++, HTML, and CSS.
 I am currently learning C/C#, SQL, Python, Assembly, and Bash.
 - 💡 I am skilled in designing digital circuits with ICs and in Proteus Design Suite.